Nestle Makes Billions Bottling Water It Pays Nearly Nothing For - Slashdot

 If, for example, you live in Flint MI, it might be worthwhile to buy their water.
 Unless they used Flint water.

-The two biggest scams (Score:2)
+The two biggest scams (Score:2, Insightful)

 ... by which mankind has swindled itself are religion and bottled water.